CodingYuanLiu/Ops-Introduction-Practice/assignment1/Storage.md

 #### Block Storage

+- Typical devices:

-**Typical devices:** disk arrays, hard disks
+  disk arrays, hard disks

   The main purpose is to map the bare disk space to the host.

-**Advantage:**
+- Advantage:

-Raid and LVM provide data protection.
+  1. Raid and LVM provide data protection.
-Multiple cheap hard disks are combined to increase capacity.
+  2. Multiple cheap hard disks are combined to increase capacity.
-Logic disk composed of multiple disks can improve the efficiency of reading and writing.
+  3. Logic disk composed of multiple disks can improve the efficiency of reading and writing.

-**Disadvantages:**
+- Disadvantages:

-When SAN is used to build a network, the cost of optical switch is high.
+  1. When SAN is used to build a network, the cost of optical switch is high.
-Data cannot be shared between hosts.
+  2. Data cannot be shared between hosts.

-**Use scenarios:**
+- Use scenarios:

-Docker container, virtual machine disk storage allocation.
+  1. Docker container, virtual machine disk storage allocation.
-Log storage.
+  2. Log storage.
-File store.
+  3. File store.
-...

 #### File Storage

+- Typical devices:

-**Typical devices:** FTP, NFS servers
+  FTP, NFS servers

   In order to overcome the problem that block storage files cannot be shared, file storage is available.

   Setting up FTP and NFS services on the server is file storage.

-**Advantage:**
+- Advantage:

-Low cost, just one machine.
+  1. Low cost, just one machine.
-Facilitate file sharing.
+  2. Facilitate file sharing.

-**Disadvantages:**
+- Disadvantages:

-Reading and writing rate is low.
+  1. Reading and writing rate is low.
-The transmission rate is slow.
+  2. The transmission rate is slow.

-**Use scenarios:**
+- Use scenarios:

-Log storage.
+  1. Log storage.
-File storage with directory structure.
+  2. File storage with directory structure.

 #### Object Storage

+- Typical devices:

-**Typical devices:** distributed servers with built-in large capacity hard disks (swift, s3) Several servers have built-in large-capacity hard disks, installed object storage management software, and provided read-write access function to the outside world.
+  distributed servers with built-in large capacity hard disks (swift, s3)

+  Several servers have built-in large-capacity hard disks, installed object storage management software, and provided read-write access function to the outside world.

-**Advantage:**
+- Advantage:

-Read-write speed with block storage.
+  1. Read-write speed with block storage.
-It has the characteristics of file storage sharing and so on.
+  2. It has the characteristics of file storage sharing and so on.

-**Use scenarios:**
+- Use scenarios:

   (suitable for updating data with less change)
-Picture storage.
+  1. Picture storage.
-Video storage.
+  2. Video storage.

 ### Indicators